Code-Institute-Submissions/Tango-de-Maret/README.md

 * The resonsiveness of all the different sized text/color/photo section-divisions was a challenge.
 The text was cut/hidden on smaller resolutions.
 Therefore I manually set each sections' custom minimum-height.
 * "Why Tango?" image "portrait-of-Maret" the purpose of the photo diminishes on the Ipad resolutions, meaning, the face area of the image goes hidden.
 I am recutting the image for that not to happen.

+## Validation

+* Ran code through [HTML Validator](https://validator.w3.org/) - no errors, except a warning "From line 42, column 3; to line 42, column 24- section lacks heading" - because it is an empty element used for styiling in CSS.

+* Ran code through [CSS Validator](https://jigsaw.w3.org/css-validator/) - no errors found.

+* Created Lighthouse report through Devtools.
+You can manually access this through [Tango de Maret](https://kadrilaanes.github.io/Tango-de-Maret/), right-click "inspect", in the header click forward arrows, choose "Lighthouse" and pull the report.

 ## Testing

 You can find testing on a separate file [Testing.md](testing.md)